mongodb/genny/docs/generated/workloads.md

 ### Description
-The goal of this test is to exercise multiplanning.
+The goal of this test is to exercise multiplanning in the presence of clustered indexes.
 We create as many indexes as possible, and run a query that makes all of them eligible, so we get as many competing plans as possible.
-Here, we do this on a clustered collection that has very large strings as _id.
+The collection is clustered and has very large strings as _id.

- We expect classic to have better latency and throughput than SBE on this workload, and we expect the combination of classic planner + SBE execution (PM-3591) to perform about as well as classic.
+This workload is similar to 'Simple.yml' except that the collection is clustered.
+None of the competing plans actually take advantage of the clustering (there is no bounded collection scan plan).
+Maybe we expect the larger record IDs to make fetch take more wall clock time.